Skip to content

 By the end of this practical session, you will be able to:

-• Trigger the wis2box workflow by uploading data to MinIO using the command line, the MinIO web interface, SFTP, or a Python script.
+• trigger the wis2box workflow by uploading data to MinIO using the MinIO web interface, SFTP, or a Python script.

 Introduction